 Have you experienced harassment or abuse based on a hateful attitude, or prejudice?

-A Hate Crime or Hate Incident is any offence that is motivated by prejudice or Hate towards someone because of:
+A Hate Crime or Hate Incident is an act of harm that is motivated by prejudice or Hate towards a social group by:

 - race or ethnicity